bluecocoon/courses/cs102/syllabus-and-calendar.md

 - **Sunday**
 	- Assigmments to practice learnings of last lecture, 'Assignment Set-1'.
         - _Self Project_:
-		1. Ask the students to form a team of 4-5 members/team (preferably 4).
-Give a nice name to their team.
+		1. Ask the students to form a team of 4-5 members/team (preferably 4) and give a name to it.
 		2. Announce the team to figure out their Self Project topic.
 		3. They will have to submit 3 topics by Wednesday, in precedence, out of which they will be assigned one.
 		4. Explain them 'Points to remember' while selecting the topics
-			- The scope of the project should be adequate wrt time.
+			- The scope of the project should be adequate w.r.t. time.
 			- Project should not be based on internet, n/w prog, mobile devices (eg: library mgmt instead of online library).
 	- _Home Assignment_: Finish the remaining programs of Assignment Set-1 and submit by Thursday.